Search for fish species near you

 STep 1: The Science

 Effective fishery management starts with accurate scientific information about fish and fisheries.
 In fact, one of the 10 national standards of the Magnuson Act requires that managers use the best science available to make management decisions.
 Around the country, fishery scientists periodically conduct stock assessments, a census of fish populations.
 Through various sampling technologies and modeling techniques, they estimate how many fish are in the water, which is a pretty complex job.
 It’s often said that “counting fish is like counting trees, except trees don't move and you can see them.”
-Working with fishermen, universities, and other partners, fishery scientists are constantly looking for new ways to make this science more precise.
+Working with the regional fishery management councils (councils), fishermen, universities, and other partners, fishery scientists are constantly looking for new ways to make this science more precise.

 Scientists also research the biology of fish species - what they eat, how they reproduce, and how quickly they grow - as well as the ecosystems in which they live - their habitat, other marine species that share that habitat, and environmental conditions.
 They research historical information about the fishery, including economic and social factors, and keep track of current harvests through a variety of methods including deploying observers on commercial fishing and processing vessels to collect data on what and how much they catch.
 They do all of this in an effort to provide the best scientific advice to fishery managers so they can make sound decisions about the sustainable operation of fisheries.